 The following chapter details the findings from the telephone survey.
 Many of the topics highlighted in the focus groups are examined in further detail within the telephone survey.
 The telephone survey found that, in general, approval of trapping does exist, though state by state differences were apparent.
 The level of approval for trapping within the three states varied widely.
 An important finding from the telephone survey, supported by the findings of the focus groups, found that a majority of respondents were aware that state agencies regulated trapping and that when trapping is associated with a state agency as a regulated activity, approval for trapping increases.
 Though a majority of respondents were aware that trapping is regulated by a state agency, most respondents were not fully aware of what "regulation" meant.
 The level of approval or disapproval is directly related to the amount of information a person possesses on the subject of trapping.
-The more information a person hears or knows about trapping, the higher their level of disapproval of trapping.
+The more information a person hears or knows about trapping, the higher their level of approval of trapping.
+The converse of this is true as well - the less information a person hears or knows about trapping.